- About the Practice

 Implants can also anchor dentures directly to your jawbone.
 This denture option offers maximum support and stability.

 Dental implants are an excellent, long-lasting, and strong option to replace one or several teeth.
-Implants free you from the concerns typically associated with dentures, such as shifting, a poor fit, and food restrictions.
+Implants free patients at our practice from the concerns typically associated with dentures, such as shifting, a poor fit, and food restrictions.
 Dental implants are natural-looking replacement teeth that are fixed directly into the jaw.

 This all sounds impressive, but do I even qualify?